hashicorp/consul/website/source/docs/install/bootstrapping.html.md

 # Bootstrapping a Datacenter

-An agent can run in both client and server mode.
+An agent can run in either client or server mode.
 Server nodes are responsible for running the [consensus protocol](/docs/internals/consensus.html) and storing the cluster state.
 The client nodes are mostly stateless and rely heavily on the server nodes.